JavaScript Dates Don’t Have to Be a Nightmare Anymore: Meet Temporal

 Check these out:

-I’ve been burned by JavaScript dates more times than I can count.
-Temporal finally makes working with dates… not terrible.
+I've been burned by JavaScript dates more times than I can count.
+Temporal finally makes working with dates feel sane.
 Give it a try.
 Your future self will thank you.